 For any profession, once you have done it for a while, some concepts become second nature to the point that you forget that not everyone (or very few) understands them at even a basic level.
 I find that options are the concept that confuses people the most and perhaps most valuable to understand.
 The futures industry uses these instruments in various ways that you can apply to your portfolio as well.

-At their most basic level options convey the right to buy or sell or a specific price.
+At their most basic level, options convey the right to buy or sell or a specific price.
 If you purchase a call, you are betting that the market will go up past the level of the call strike price.
 You keep the difference between how much you paid for the call (the premium) and how high above the strike price it expires.
-Conversely, if you purchase a put you gain when the market drops below the level of that strike.
+Conversely, if you purchase a put, you gain when the market drops below the level of that strike.
 These roles are reversed if you sell the call and the put.
-See chart below.
+See the chart below.

 |Market Rises||Market Drops|

 |Owner of call||Gains||Loses|